 - Plumbing & Water

-If your AC is turning on and off frequently, you're experiencing something called short cycling, one of the most common air conditioning problems among homeowners.
+If your air conditioner is turning on and off frequently, you’re experiencing something called short cycling, one of the most common air conditioning problems among homeowners.

-Here to help are the most common causes of short-cycling and ways they can be corrected.
+Here are some of the most common causes of short-cycling and ways they can be corrected.

-What we recommend: This is a relatively simple fix - just find a better centralized location with the help of your AC technician.
+What we recommend: This is a relatively simple fix—just find a better centralized location for your thermostat with the help of your AC technician.

 Dirty air filter

 Oh, the dirty air filter.
-It's the cause of most AC malfunctions and understandably so.
-A dirty filter restricts airflow and restricted airflow causes a whole slew of problems, including a frozen evaporator coil.
+It’s the cause of most AC malfunctions and understandably so.
+A dirty filter restricts airflow, and restricted airflow causes a whole slew of problems, including frozen evaporator coils.
 This can cause the unit to malfunction by turning on and off in short bursts.

 What we recommend: Replace or clean your dirty air filter on a regular basis to avoid bigger, more expensive problems.
 If short-cycling still occurs, you may want to call a professional to check out your evaporator coils and other internal equipment.

 Pro Tip: Try FilterFetch and never forget to change your air filters again!
 Contact us for more info.